A lower semicontinuous time separation function for $C^0$ spacetimes: Discussion and conclusion

 In this paper, we defined a new class of curves for $C^0$ spacetimes dubbed ``nearly timelike curves" and introduced the relation $\mc{J}$ via $q \in \mc{J}^+(p)$ if there is a nearly timelike curve from $p$ to $q$ or if $q = p$.
 It satisfies $I^+(p) \subset \mc{J}^+(p) \subset J^+(p)$.
 The motivation for introducing $\mc{J}$ was to obtain a lower semicontinuous time separation function $\tau$ (Theorem \ref{thm: lsc}).
 Therefore $C^0$ spacetimes can fit into the framework of Lorentzian pre-length spaces introduced in \cite{KS} (Corollary \ref{cor: cont spacetimes are LpreLS}).
 However, as demonstrated at the end of section \ref{sec: nearly timelike curves}, the Lorentzian pre-length space associated with a $C^0$ spacetime is not necessarily locally causally closed, which is an extra axiom in the definition of a Lorentzian length space.
 In summary, $C^0$ spacetimes fit into the frame work of Lorentzian pre-length spaces but not necessarily Lorentzian length spaces.

-In section \ref{sec: nearly timelike maximizers}, we found sufficient conditions guaranteeing a limit curve argument for nearly timelike curves (Lemma \ref{lem: limit curve}) and also the existence of a nearly timelike maximizer between two points (Theorem \ref{thm: nearly timelike maximizer}), i.e. a nearly timelike curve $\g$ from $p$ to $q$ such that $L(\g) = \tau(p,q)$.
+In section \ref{sec: nearly timelike maximizers}, we found sufficient conditions guaranteeing a limit curve argument for nearly timelike curves (Lemma \ref{lem: limit curve}) and also the existence of a nearly timelike maximizer between two points (Theorem \ref{thm: nearly timelike maximizer}), i.e., a nearly timelike curve $\g$ from $p$ to $q$ such that $L(\g) = \tau(p,q)$.
 We found sufficient conditions guaranteeing a sequential continuity result, $\tau(p_n, q_n) \to \tau(p,q)$ (Theorem \ref{thm: usc}), but we must assume that the sequences $p_n \to p$ and $q_n \to q$ are contained in $\mc{J}^+(p)$ and $\mc{J}^-(q)$, respectively.
 This may have applications for the bounded Lorentzian metric-spaces introduced in \cite{BLMS} since they require a continuous time separation function.
 Our results are applied to a class of spacetimes in Proposition \ref{prop: summary} and a specific example is provided afterwards.

-One can define \emph{$\mc{J}$-global hyperbolocity} by strong causality and compactness of all $\mc{J}(p,q)$.
-Since $\mc{J}$-global hyperbolocity is not implied by the usual notion of global hyperbolocity, it would be interesting to characterize the notion of $\mc{J}$-global hyperbolocity.
+One can define \emph{$\mc{J}$-global hyperbolocity} by strong causality and compactness of all diamonds $\mc{J}(p,q)$.
+Since $\mc{J}$-global hyperbolocity is not implied by the usual notion of global hyperbolocity (see Figure \ref{fig: 4}), it would be interesting to characterize the notion of $\mc{J}$-global hyperbolocity.
 For example, is there an analogous concept of a Cauchy surface?
-In fact, the hierarchy of the causal ladder is not well understood for $C^0$ spacetimes; a detailed description of this hierarchy and how $\mc{J}$-global hyperbolocity fits into it would be an interesting question.
+In fact, the hierarchy of the causal ladder is not well understood for $C^0$ spacetimes, and so a detailed description of this hierarchy and how $\mc{J}$-global hyperbolocity fits into it would be an interesting question.

 Other relations satisfying the push-up property have been defined for $C^0$ spacetimes as in \cite{Leonardo}.
 It would be interesting to compare the relationship between nearly timelike curves and $\tilde{d}^+$-curves in \cite{Leonardo}.
 Also, an interesting question would be to determine if nearly timelike maximizers have a causal character, which is the case for causal maximizers in locally Lipschitz spacetimes \cite{GrafLing}.
 See also \cite{Lorentz_meets_Lipschitz, gannon_lee_note} for related results.